iriven/PhpDbal/README.md

 # Iriven PhpDbal

-A powerful PHP multi driver PDO Abstarction Layer.
+A powerful PHP multi driver database Abstraction and Access Layer using PDO

 ## Requirements